 Parking can be a doozy in certain parts of town.
 Read parking signs and check the curb color.
 Here’s a quick cheat sheet.

 Public transit in LA is famously mediocre, so renting a car is a must.
 Traditional car rental at LAX can be sky high.
 Luckily, Avail car sharing has a lot at LAX with tons of quality cars at affordable rates.
-There are no under-25 fees, no second driver fees, and every car comes with full insurance coverage from Allstate included.
+There are no under-25 fees, no second driver fees, and every car comes with insurance from Allstate included.
 Check out our selection of cars and book yours today.